Schedule, syllabus and examination date

 The obligatory elements in the research seminar:

-- During the first semester, the candidate's project plan is to be presented and discussed.
+- During the first semester, the candidates' project plan shall be presented and discussed.

-- During the seminar, candidates are to have prepared a response to at least one project proposal.
+- During the seminar, candidates must also have prepared a response to at least one project plan from a fellow candidate.

-- Candidates must conduct midway assessment of their projects.
+- Candidates must also have completed midway assessment of their projects.

-The midway assessment must be conducted before the candidates are granted the credits for the research seminar.
-It can be carried out as an integral part of the seminar, but also outside of this framework.
-In line with current practice, the midway assessment is organized in cooperation with the research education coordinator.
+The midway assessment must be completed before the candidates receive the credits for the research seminar.
+It can be conducted as an integral part of the seminar session, but can also be conducted outside the scope of this.
+The midway assessment is organized in collaboration with the research education coordinator in accordance with current practice.

-The supervisor meets when the candidate has a presentation of the project proposal.
+The supervisor meets when the candidate presents his/her project plan.

 Only candidates admitted to the PhD programme at the Faculty of Educational Sciences may attend this seminar.